patzaa/Papers/README.md

 - [ReadNet: Towards Accurate ReID with Limited and Noisy Samples](https://arxiv.org/abs/2005.05740)
 - [Bayesian Deep Learning and a Probabilistic Perspective of Generalization](https://arxiv.org/abs/2002.08791): The key distinguishing property of a bayesian approach is marginalization instead of optimization.
 Rather than use a single setting of parameters w, use all settings weighted by their posterior probabilities in a bayesian model average
 - [LambdaNetworks: Modeling long-range Interactions without Attention](https://openreview.net/forum?id=xTJEN-ggl1b): Transforming image context into linar layers (Lambdas).
 LambdaResNets reach state-of-the-art accuracies on ImageNet while being ∼4.5x faster than the popular EfficientNets on modern machine learning accelerators.
+- [Every Model Learned by Gradient Descent Is Approximately a Kernel Machine](https://arxiv.org/abs/2012.00152): This paper challenges this prevailing view and suggest that rather than representing the data, deep neural networks store superpositions of the training data in their weights and act as kernel machines at inference time.
 ### Reinforcement Learning:

 - [Ecological Reinforcement Learning](https://arxiv.org/pdf/2006.12478.pdf): Aim to study how the non-episodic RL problem is affected by particular properties of the training environments.